stackbit-projects/landing-a17ec/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: Payments on the Web3 Era
+    title: ePayments on the Web3 Erae
     image: images/5.jpg
     content: >-
       Continual allows you to easily integrate your services with automated